 Alright, so you have these weeds, you want to get rid of them, but you don’t want to spend all day in the garden.

-Yes, weed when everything is wet after a rain or irrigation.
+Pulling weeds after a rain, after irrigation or in the early morning while dew is still on the ground is going to make your life so much easier.
 You will find that weeds will pull out much better in damp or wet soil.

 When the soil is wet, shallow-rooted weeds literally pull out without any resistance.
 For deep-rooted weeds you will find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
 For bindweed, you will be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.